YANGZX22/Voot/readme.md

 > Voot does not provide or resell any LLM/translation service.
 > You bring your own API keys (OpenAI, DeepL, Ollama, 豆包, etc.).

+## Huawei AppGallery

+Voot has launched on [Huawei AppGallery (Overseas)](https://appgallery.huawei.com/app/detail?id=com.zixiao.voot) (Note: You need an oversea internet environment to access).
+Also, releases update will be still available on GitHub for sideloading.
+Even though, we strongly recommend you to follow the AppGallery listing for the latest version.

 ## Table of Contents